bigchaindb/bigchaindb/docs/root/source/private-data.rst

 There are other ways to accomplish the same thing.
 The above is just one example.

-You might have noticed that the above example didn’t treat the “read permission” as an asset owned (controlled) by a user.
-The reason is that read permissions must be controlled by DocPile or a document owner, not by the user.
+You might have noticed that the above example didn’t treat the “read permission” as an asset owned (controlled) by a user because if the permission asset is given to (transferred to or created by) the user then it cannot be controlled any further (by DocPile) until the user transfers it back to DocPile.
+Moreover, the user could transfer the asset to someone else, which might be problematic.

 Storing Private Data On-Chain, Encrypted
 ========================================